thoughtbot/guides/code-review/README.md

 Reviewing code
 --------------

-Understand why the code is necessary (bug, user experience, engineering).
+Understand why the code is necessary (bug, user experience, refactoring).
 Then:

 * Communicate which ideas you feel strongly about and those you don't.
 * Don't block code for academic reasons.
 Object-oriented design and other topics